Exploring the Form in Art

 The Real and the Implied Surroundings

 As we have mentioned in the beginning, the discussion of form in art is also a talk concerning the surroundings and depth in art.
 In the sculpture discipline, the idea of form in art is understood without many questions, as these already inhabit the three-dimensional space of a room, gallery, or the outdoor.
-This is not the case when it comes to painting or drawing and many artists use this play with three-dimensionality to create mesmerizing works which tease public perception.
+This is not the case when it comes to painting or drawing and many artists use this play with three-dimensionality to create mesmerizing examples of form in art which tease public perception.
 Using the notion of both positive and negative space, M.C Escher created amazing artworks which confused the eye and made it difficult for us to understand whether the highlight of the pieces was on the background or the shape.
 With the help of a trompe l’oeil technique, many authors play with the idea of perception and three-dimensionality as well.
 Such images and murals produce the idea of depth within a two-dimensional surface and play with various geometric or organic forms to do so.
-Playing with purely two-dimensional form, artists produce amazing three-dimensional forms on a flat canvas, paper or even pavement.
+By mastering the principles of form in art and playing with purely two-dimensional form, artists produce amazing three-dimensional forms on a flat canvas, paper or even pavement.

 Famous Artists and How they Illustrate the Form in Art